Charting Your Mental Health

 Drugs: Low dose or none

-Cutting: possible if it presents itself; knives & box cutters become eye catching and increase desire.
+Cutting: possible if it presents itself; knives & box cutters become eye-catching and increase desire.

-Descriptive words: distracted, quiet, sad, low energy, feeling concerned and on edge
+Descriptive words: distracted, quiet, sad, low energy, feeling concerned, and on edge

 Other: Watch television to avoid thoughts; read a book if able to focus; space out a lot; possible delay in responding to text messages; willing to get together with friends & communicate some, but varies moment to moment.
 Not angry at God or questioning Him/life.

-On a 5-6 day:
+On a 5 or 6 day:

 Suicidal Ideation / Darkness: Thinking about suicide as a possibility (50/50), spiritual attacks increase; More serious consideration of death (when/how)

-Prepping for SI: Not usually
+Prepping for SI: Not usually, but playing with ideas

 Alcohol: yes (2+)